RupaChandram/Namaste-React/class-2-ignite-your-app.md

 ### 2) What is `Parcel/Webpack`?
 Why do we need it?

     => Parcel is a bundler.
-Bundler is a tool that gives many facilities like optimizing the code, removing the console log, caching etc.
+Bundler is a tool that gives many facilities like optimizing the code, caching etc.

     Need :